With InfluxDB open source (OSS) installed, you’re ready to start doing some awesome things.

 > CREATE DATABASE mydb >

-Note: After hitting enter, a new prompt appears and nothing else is displayed.
+- After hitting enter, a new prompt appears and nothing else is displayed.
 In the CLI, this means the statement was executed and there were no errors to display.
-There will always be an error displayed if something went wrong.
+If something goes wrong, an error is displayed.
 No news is good news!

 Now that the